khilscher/Contoso-Bank/README.md

 - Microsoft Azure Active Directory B2C (same tenant use by the mobile application)

 ##Release Notes
-- By default AAD B2C returns a bearer token with a 60 minute expiry.
+- By default AAD B2C returns an [ID token] (https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-tokens) with a 60 minute expiry.
 This can be increased in AAD B2C.
 In addition, you can call AcquireTokenSilentAsync when the user navigates to a page or pulls down to refresh a page to refresh the token.
-MSAL generally handles refresh token for you.
+MSAL opaquely handles refresh tokens for you.
 The following code block illustrates this.

 ```
  protected override async void OnAppearing()